lyokha/ngx-export-tools-extra/README.md

 #### Module *NgxExport.Tools.EDE*

-This module allows for sophisticated parsing of JSON objects with [*EDE templating language*](http://brendanhay.nz/ede/Text-EDE.html#syntax).
+This module allows for complex parsing of JSON objects with [*EDE templating language*](http://brendanhay.nz/ede/Text-EDE.html#syntax).
 In terms of module *NgxExport.Tools*, it exports a *single-shot* service *compileEDETemplates* to configure the list of templates parameterized by a simple key, and an asynchronous variable handler *renderEDETemplate* for parsing POSTed JSON objects and substitution of extracted data in the